Do you snore or wake up gasping for air?

 Can an overbite cause sleep apnea?

 Yes, an overbite can contribute to sleep apnea.
-An overbite, also known as overjet, is when the upper front teeth overlap the lower front teeth excessively.
+An overbite, or overjet, is when the upper front teeth overlap the lower front teeth excessively.
 This can cause the tongue and soft tissues in the mouth to push backward and narrow the airway, leading to sleep apnea.

-People with an overbite may benefit from orthodontic treatment to correct their bite and alleviate symptoms of sleep apnea.
-However, it’s important to note that there can be multiple factors causing sleep apnea.
+People with an overbite may benefit from orthodontic treatment to correct their bite and alleviate sleep apnea symptoms.
+However, multiple factors can cause sleep apnea.
 You should consult with your doctor for a proper diagnosis and treatment plan.

 Does sleep apnea get worse with age?

-Yes, sleep apnea can get worst with age.
-The airway muscles tend to become weaker as you age and the risk of obesity increases.
+Yes, sleep apnea can worsen with age.
+The airway muscles tend to become weaker as you age, and the risk of obesity increases.
 This can lead to a higher chance of developing sleep apnea.

-In addition, elderly individuals may spend less time in deep sleep, causing their breathing to become irregular or stop briefly during the night.
+In addition, elderly individuals may spend less time in deep sleep, causing their breathing to become irregular or stop briefly at night.
 Elderly individuals need to be aware of the signs and symptoms of sleep apnea as they age and get treatment as soon as possible.